kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

    kubectl get upstream -n gloo-system default-grpcstore-demo-80
    ```

 3. Enable Gloo Edge function discovery (FDS) so the proto descriptor can be found.
 The proto descriptor binary includes the gRPC functions that are available in the store service as well as any HTTP mappings that were added for HTTP to gRPC transcoding.
+For more information, see [gRPC transcoding]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/about/#grpc-transcoding" %}}).
    ```shell
    kubectl label upstream -n gloo-system default-grpcstore-demo-80 discovery.solo.io/function_discovery=enabled
    ```